What is Warehouse Logistics?

 Storing

+Intentional storing is critical in warehouse logistics.
 Material can be stored in a warehouse for varying periods of time.
 The location where your stock is stored has a substantial impact on the efficiency of your operations.
 Time is money in business, and space is money in a warehouse.
 You want to maximize your storage density, but you want to leave enough room to allow for storing and picking without too much congestion.
-Fast movers, your inventory that spends the least amount of time in storage, should ideally be closer to your picking area to increase the velocity of fulfilling orders.
+To support faster fulfillment, high-turnover inventory should be positioned near the picking area for quicker access.

 Issuing